mmphego/mmphego.github.io/_posts/2021-06-15-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible.md

        - "${DEVPI_HOME:-./devpi}:/root/.devpi"
     tty: true
     stdin_open: true
+EOF
 ```

-The only difference between the `docker-compose-dev.yaml` and `docker-compose-stable.yaml` is one has a [build context and other has a defined image it pulls from](https://docs.docker.com/compose/compose-file/compose-file-v3/#service-configuration-reference)
+The only difference between the `docker-compose-dev.yaml` and `docker-compose-stable.yaml` is one has a [build context and the other has a defined image it pulls from](https://docs.docker.com/compose/compose-file/compose-file-v3/#service-configuration-reference)

 Run the command below to build the image and run the container on localhost